FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/contract_parser.md

 List<String> decodeMethodByIdToString(String abi, byte[] methodId, byte[] output)
 ```

-The 'output' in the above interface parameters is the 'output' field in the transaction receipt ("0x00000000000000000000000000000000000000000000000000000000000000a0"）。The method of using the interface can refer to the interface usage of constructing transaction input.。
+The 'output' in the above interface parameters is the 'output' field in the transaction receipt ("0x00000000000000000000000000000000000000000000000000000000000000a0"）。The method of using the interface can refer to the interface usage of constructing transaction input。

-## 5. Parse the contract event push content.
+## 5. Parse the contract event push content

 Depending on how the event is specified and the type of parsing result, 'ContractCodec' provides the following interfaces to parse the event content。